Women in World War I: Journalists and other writers

-Austria
+Austria-Hungary

-In late July 1914 the Viennese press circulated a message published by Austria's first major women's group, the Frauenhifsaktion Wien, appealing to "Austria's women" to perform their duties to the nation and take part in the war effort.
+In late July 1914 the Viennese press circulated a message published by Austria's first major women's group, the Frauenhilfsaktion Wien, appealing to "Austria's women" to perform their duties to the nation and take part in the war effort.
 Women would be expected to provide much of the necessary manpower during this time and, depending on social class, some would even take part in the leadership of local communities in Austria.

 Notable individual

 Viktoria Savs enlisted in the Austro-Hungarian Army disguised as a man and was decorated for bravery fighting on the Italian Front in the Alps.
 She and Stephanie Hollenstein were the only two known Austrian women on the front line.

-British Commonwealth
+British Empire

 In the military

 Women volunteered to serve in the military in special women-only corps; by the end of the war, over 80,000 had enlisted.
 Many served as nurses in the following: